Azure/azure-sdk-for-js/samples/cors/ts/README.md

 This simple example demonstrates how to get started with both of these approaches.
 In this example, we create a simple [Express][express] application, connect and upload a single test secret, and fetch it via a web application using either our back end server or Azure API Management.

+## Security considerations

+This sample demonstrates a few alternatives to integrating with Azure Key Vault from the browser, and is purposely kept simple.
+Remember, the browser is an _insecure_ environment and we encourage you to familiarize yourself with Azure's security policies to avoid leaking credentials to an unauthorized user in a production application.
+Please refer to Azure Key Vault's [security overview][keyvaultsecurity] to learn more about securing your Key Vault's data.

 ## Prerequisites

 The sample is compatible with Node.js >= 8.0.0